-Chrissie has two children who attend Beckley School.
+Chrissie has two children, one of whom attends Beckley School.
 A former Management Consultant, specialising in Financial Services companies, she had a special interest in using data to help her clients develop strategy.
 Since 2014, she has been on the Management Committee of the Peasmarsh Flying Start Pre-School, including serving as its Chair for a period.

 As a parent, Chrissie loves to be outside with her children and is passionate about the benefits of outdoor learning.
 She holds a degree in Experimental Psychology and continues to be fascinated by how children learn.

 Ann-Marie Murphy: Local Authority Governor

 Ann-Marie is a trained Secondary school teacher and now works in educational publishing for Primary and Secondary schools.
 She grew up in Hastings and has taught overseas for many years in Italy, Poland, Slovakia and Spain.
 She moved to Battle in September 2015.

 Together with her husband she offers respite fostering across Kent and Sussex to children aged 4-18, often with special and complex needs.
 She has annual ski and sailing trips and but loves exploring the local area too.